Machine Learning Accelerated Descriptor Design for Catalyst Discovery in CO$_2$ to Methanol Conversion: Results and Discussion

 To effectively reduce the search space for potential catalyst materials for CO$_2$ thermal conversion, we first isolated the metallic elements that have undergone prior experimentation for this process, as documented by Bahri \textit{et al.} ~\cite{bahri2022meta-analysis}.
 To maintain the prediction accuracy these elements also had to be part of the Open Catalyst 2020 (OC20) database~\cite{chanussot2021open}.
 The elements shortlisted are the following: K, V, Mn, Fe, Co, Ni, Cu, Zn, Ga, Y, Ru, Rh, Pd, Ag, In, Ir, Pt, and Au.
 We then proceeded to search through the Materials Project database \cite{matproj2013} for stable and experimentally observed crystal structures associated with these metals and their bimetallic alloys.
 We compiled 216 stable phase forms involving both single metals and bimetallic alloys corresponding to our set of 18 elements.
 A detailed listing of these materials is provided in Tables~S1 and S2 of the Supplementary Information.
 We performed bulk DFT optimization at the RPBE \cite{PhysRevB.59.7413} level to align with the OC20 for the obtained materials.
 Optimization of 22 materials was not successful, and therefore, they were excluded from the materials list, as detailed in Table~S2 in the Supplementary Information~\ref{supple}.

 To identify the most crucial adsorbates for AEDs calculations, we perused the existing literature.
-An experimental investigation by Amman \textit{et al.}~\cite{amann2022} highlighted the presence of surface-bound radicals such as *H, *OH, *OCHO, and *OCH$_3$ as essential reaction intermediates in the thermocatalytic reduction of CO$_2$ to methanol.
-Based on these findings, we selected them for our AEDs calculations.
+An experimental investigation by Amman \textit{et al.}~\cite{amann2022} highlighted the presence of surface-bound radicals such as *H (hydrogen atom), *OH (hydroxy group), *OCHO (formate), and *OCH$_3$ (methoxy) as essential reaction intermediates in the thermocatalytic reduction of CO$_2$ to methanol.
+Based on these findings, we selected these adsorbates for our AEDs calculations.
+Please note that the notation for formate can vary across the literature, e.g., *HCOO~\cite{amann2022,D1CY00922B} and HCOO*~\cite{Wu2017}.
 With the help of \texttt{fairchem} repository tools by OCP \cite{fairchem}, we created surfaces with their Miller index $\in \{-2,-1, ... , 2\}$ and calculated their total energy using OCP MLFF.
 If we encountered multiple cuts for the same facet, we selected the one with lowest energy for further calculations.
 Then we engineered surface-adsorbate configurations for the most stable surface terminations across all facets within our defined Miller index range for the materials, as described in section \ref{slabgen}, and optimized these configurations using the OCP MLFF.
-During this process, we discovered that six materials exhibited so large surface-adsorbate supercells, that their calculations were infeasible on available GPU resources, even with the effective OCP MLFF.
+During this process, we discovered that seven materials exhibited so large surface-adsorbate supercells, that their calculations were infeasible on available GPU resources, even with the effective OCP MLFF.
 Consequently, they were excluded from our study.